 By all accounts, this was a disastrous decision, but with predictable results for someone who had earned the nickname "Scary Gary" during his time with the OCDA.
 Feeling invincible after being rapidly promoted, and believing he was protected by Mr. Spitzer (his former roommate), Mr. LoGalbo began subjecting numerous female employees, including Plaintiff, to sexually harassing conduct.
-One egregious example with Plaintiff occurred when Mr. LoGalbo grabbed Plaintiff's hair from behind and flipped it up and down like it a horse's reins.
+One egregious example with Plaintiff occurred when a seemingly intoxicated Mr. LoGalbo would call Plaintiff late at night and ask what she was wearing.

 Mr. Spitzer has taken no responsibility for putting Mr. LoGalbo into a position of power and has pled ignorance of Mr. LoGalbo's prior harassing conduct.
-That Mr. Spitzer now denies knowing Mr. LoGalbo - the best man in Mr. Spitzer's wedding, who told Plaintiff that he had a "seat in H.R. with [his] name on it" - was a danger to those he supervised is suspect.
-Not only did Mr. Spitzer admit to OCDA managers that he knew Mr. LoGalbo was a "pervert" in his personal life, but Mr. LoGalbo has unabashedly acknowledged in a text, "I am who I am.
+That Mr. Spitzer now denies knowing Mr. LoGalbo - the best man in Mr. Spitzer's wedding, who told Plaintiff he was a "walking H.R. violation" - was a danger to those he supervised is suspect.
+Not only did Mr. Spitzer tell OCDA employees that he knew Mr. LoGalbo was a "pervert" in his personal life, but Mr. LoGalbo has unabashedly acknowledged in a text, "I am who I am.
 TODD knew that going in."
 Mr. LoGalbo further boasted that he was "not going to change."